nanodino/arc-boosts/README.md

 ## no-bad-decisions

 Prevents merging PRs that will not be monitored at the end of the workday.
 Runs on github.
+It also encourages you to take a second look to confirm that a PR shouldn't be squash and merged.

 ## no-other-people